 - The decision to close schools will be made no later than 5:30 a.m.
 If possible, the decision will be made the evening before. - CMS has the option of operating with a two-hour delay.
 Each principal will develop a modified bell schedule that begins two hours later than normal and ends at the regularly scheduled time. - Tune in to area radio and television stations and the CMS website for the announcement or contact a neighbor who can listen for you.
-You can also call the Communications Office at (980) 343-7450. - Spanish-speaking families are encouraged to call (980) 343-4777. - Do not call schools or the news media.
+You can also call the Communications Office at (980) 343-7450. - Do not call schools or the news media.
 Generally, all Charlotte-Mecklenburg Schools will be affected by the decision, not just schools in areas of the county where weather conditions are most severe. - If no announcement is made, then schools will operate on a normal schedule.